Insourcing education is becoming increasingly popular in an outsourcing society.

 Outsourcing and Insourcing

-In modem life, it is common practice to ‘outsource’ for most of our dally needs.
+In modem life, it is common practice to ‘outsource’ for most of our daily needs.
 How many of us sew our own clothes, grow our own veggies, or grind our own flour?
 Do you bake your own bread or service your own car?
 Or do you make your own paper and cheese?
 Who supplies your electricity and water?

 Many people who have the opportunity and the inclination will take back some of these responsibilities.
 Consequently, they use their own resources.
 Instead of outsourcing, they ‘insource”.